 NT prophets: minister fallibly, with potential error

-the quality of Old prophetic ministry was 100% perfect, or infallible.
-The prophets themselves, as people, were not perfect, but
+that the quality of Old prophetic ministry was 100% perfect, or infallible.
+The prophets themselves, as people, were not perfect,

 Deuteronomy 18:20 presents the standard of Old prophetic ministry as perfection.
 Prophets would be executed not only for